FeralAI/o2ptweaks.app/docs/USERGUIDE.md

 <img src="images/userguide-tweaks-display.png" style="width: 480px">

-* **DPI** - Uses the `wm density` command to set the display DPI, and also sets the `ro.sf.lcd_density` build prop in the O2P Tweaks Magisk module.
+* **DPI** - Uses the `wm density` command to set the display DPI, and also sets the `ro.sf.lcd_density` system prop in the O2P Tweaks Magisk module.
 This setting persists between restarts without O2P Tweaks running.
 * **Animation Speed** - Adjust the speed of system animations.
 This sets the `animator_duration_scale`, `transition_animation_scale` and `window_animation_scale` global settings, similar to the options in the Developer menu.

 ### Sound Tweaks (ROOT)